Surs25/calculator-/README.md

-# calculator-
+# Python Calculator

-A simple Calculator built using python
+A simple calculator built using Python.

+## Features
+- Addition
+- Subtraction
+- Multiplication
+- Division

+## Technologies Used
+- Python

+## How to Run

+python calculator.py